Check In to class

-I cannot see the Check-in tile on My Account, what do I do?
+I cannot see the Check In button on My Account, what do I do?

-Occasionally the tiles are re-ordered on the Edinburgh Napier app home page so try looking further down the screen.
+Occasionally the buttons are re-ordered on the Edinburgh Napier app home screen so try looking further down.

-Make sure the Edinburgh Napier app is up to date if using smartphones or tablets – this will ensure the Check-in tile will appear and work correctly.
+Make sure the Edinburgh Napier app is up to date if using smartphones or tablets – this will ensure the Check In button will appear and work correctly.

 To do this you need to check your App or Play Store for the Edinburgh Napier app and see if it says “Open” or “Update”.

 If “Update” then click on that to make sure the app is updated to the latest version on your phone.

 I am not getting reminders to Check In, what do I do?